chintan196/MeetingInviteSender/README.md

 # MeetingInviteSender
 This repository contains a small project (dotnet core 3.1) to send meeting invites to list of participants using Microsoft or Google as SMTP.
 Meeting Invitations sent using this utility are parsed and displayed properly.
-I have verified this with Gmail Web and Outlook Web and Window versions.
+I have verified this with Gmail Web and Outlook Web and Windows versions.

 This project also has logic to transform C# entity to any string content from C# Objects/Entities. - XSLT Transformation (This can be used to generate ICS Calender Invites and HTML Body for emails)